 2017 – Russia – Flame Is Burning -Yuliya Samoylova

 The Russian representative at Eurovision 2017 was barred from travelling to Kiev as she had performed in annexed Crimea.
-While the EBU offered solutions (including Yuliya performing by satellite) Russian Channel One declined so they will not participate in the sixty-second contest.
+While the EBU offered solutions (including Yuliya performing by satellite) Russian Channel One declined so they did not participate in the sixty-second contest.

 Any additions or corrections to this list, please feel free to email and your contribution will be credited.